KainaatSingh/bareos/docs/manuals/en/new_main_reference/source/chapter10/storedconf.rst

 The |bareosSd| configuration file has relatively few resource definitions.
 However, due to the great variation in backup media and system capabilities, the storage daemon must be highly configurable.
 As a consequence, there are quite a large number of directives in the Device Resource definition that allow you to define all the characteristics of your Storage device (normally a tape drive).
 Fortunately, with modern storage devices, the defaults are sufficient, and very few directives are actually needed.

-For a general discussion of configuration file and resources including the data types recognized by Bareos, please see the :ref:`Configuration <ConfigureChapter>` chapter of this manual.
+For a general discussion of configuration file and resources including the data types recognized by **Bareos**, please see the :ref:`Configuration <ConfigureChapter>` chapter of this manual.
 The following Storage Resource definitions must be defined:

 -  :ref:`Storage <StorageResourceStorage>` – to define the name of the Storage daemon.